La Grande school district launches distance learning website

 LA GRANDE — The La Grande School District is launching a website to help its students go the distance this spring.

-The website, La Grande School District Learning, lays the framework for the district’s new distance education program.
+The website ays the framework for the district’s new distance education program.
 La Grande, like all public school districts in Oregon, must start a distance education program by April 13 under a directive from the Oregon Department of Education.
 It came two weeks after Gov. Kate Brown ordered all school districts closed due to COVID-19.

 The new website at www.lagrandesd.org/distarncelearning provides students with class assignments, information on turning them in and other resources.
 Scott Carpenter, the district’s director of educational programs, said the website aims to provide students with all they need to learn at a distance.